|

 The long thin metal strip is called Mainspring.

-The amount of energy can be stored mostly depends on
+The amount of energy can be stored mostly depends on the

-length of the mainspring.
+of the mainspring.

 Most watches have about 50 hours power and some expensive